nTh0rn/libcast-engine/README.md

 Walls/environments are rendered using [DDA raycasting techniques](https://lodev.org/cgtutor/raycasting.html), with support for variable-height, transparency, fixed-height floors/ceilings, and 2D scrolling sky-boxes.
 Entities are rendered as sprites.

 All custom graphics functions are ran CPU-side, making use of a screen buffer that gets rendered at a larger scale by RayLib.
 This allows for easy rendering of both low-resolution and high-resolution images (i.e. text over sprites) without the need for multiple variable-resolution buffers to render individual images to.
-This requires most games run at a low-resolution, something that is both an aesthetic decision for RayLib as well as a real technical limitation.
+This requires that games made in LibCast run at a low-resolution, something that is both an aesthetic decision of LibCast as well as a real technical limitation.

-There is work-in-progress support for terminal-esque emulation for the purpose of developing ascii-based terminal-graphics based games that are not limited by actually having to run within a terminal (see [Terminal.cs]()).
+There is work-in-progress support for terminal-esque emulation for the purpose of developing ascii-based games that are not limited by actually having to run within a terminal (see [_Terminal.cs](src\screen\_Terminal.cs)).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>